eduardoavila1m/GIT_Cheat_Sheet/README.md

 ## Create a repository from local machine

-This sections shows the workflow to create an online repository from local machine
+This sections shows the workflow to create an online repository from local machine.
+For this to work is important to first create an empty repository that is either public or private via the browser and github website.

 ### Initialize GIT Repository